jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 We would somehow meld the best parts of options 1 and 2 together.

-We would somehow increase the number of customers that could communicate with us at once AND present them support options BESIDES our contact info.
+We would increase the number of customers that could communicate with us at once AND present them self-service support options to reach for BESIDES our contact info.

 I've been working on this NEW WAY for a few years now, but I've been kinda struggling on a name for it until recently.
 To properly introduce it, however, I am going to need to beat the heck out of a metaphor.

 ## Ronny Coleman is really strong